– St. Teresa of Avila

 Here is a simple prayer to say when using holy water:

 “By this holy water and by Your Precious Blood, wash away all my sins, O Lord.
 Amen.”

-There is no specific prayer to pray when using holy water, other than the Sign of the Cross, “In the name of the Father and the Son and the Holy Spirit.”
-You can also pray an Our Father or even the St. Michael the Archangel prayer when using holy water.
-Keep in mind that the holy water has already been blessed by the prayers of the priest.
+There is no specific prayer to pray when using holy water, other than making the Sign of the Cross: “In the name of the Father and the Son and the Holy Spirit.”
+You can also pray an Our Father or even the St. Michael Prayer when using holy water.
+Keep in mind that holy water has already been blessed by the prayers of the priest.

 How do you use holy water?

-Holy water is one of those beautiful gifts (and weapons) from God to keep us sanctified and holy in our daily lives, and to keep the things we regularly use sanctified and holy.
-Hopefully if we stop and think of what a generous gift holy water is for us, we will use it more frequently, thoughtfully, and gratefully!
-Some parents even use holy water to bless things their children regularly use, such as bicycles and school books.
+Holy water is one of those beautiful gifts (and weapons) from God to keep us sanctified and holy in our daily lives and to keep the things we regularly use sanctified and holy.
+(Some parents even use holy water to bless things their children regularly use such as bicycles and school books.)
+If we stop and think about what a generous gift holy water is, we will use it more frequently, thoughtfully, and gratefully!

-If you have other creative and faithful ways you use holy water to sanctify your everyday life, please comment below.
+If you have other creative and faithful ways in which you use holy water to sanctify your everyday life, please share with us in the comments below.